PacificBiosciences/HiFi-16S-workflow/README.md

 in the cache directory (e.g. if the erorr happens for QIIME, delete any folder in `conda info` "package cache" containing QIIME).

+You can try to install the QIIME 2 environment directly to inspect any error
+messages:

+`mamba env create -n q2_test -f qiime2-2022.2-py38-linux-conda.yml`

 ## DISCLAIMER
 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA, ARE PROVIDED "AS IS," WITH ALL FAULTS, WITH NO REPRESENTATIONS OR WARRANTIES